mkorthof/wp-html-head-foot/README.md

 ## Configuration:

+Goto the Plugins page, look for "HTML In Header-Footer" and click "Deactivate and Edit".

-Use echo to add html to:
+Use 'echo' to add HTML to head and footer:
 - ```function insert_footer()```
 - ```function insert_head()```